Inhalant Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Therapies Used in Inhalant Addiction Treatment

 The most common therapies used to treat inhalant addiction include cognitive behavioral therapy, psychotherapy, and holistic therapy.
-But there may also be art therapy and mindfulness treatments at many rehab centers.
+However, many rehab centers may also offer art therapy and mindfulness treatments.

 Dual Diagnosis for Co-Occurring Disorders

-Many people who use inhalants already have a substance use disorder.
+Individuals who abuse inhalants may often have pre-existing substance use disorders or develop them as a result of their inhalant use.
+It’s crucial for treatment plans to address all concurrent substance use disorders for effective recovery.
 This spurs them to continue abusing inhalants and other drugs.
 Substance abuse disorders are often lifelong problems that people have to learn how to control.

 Some people who use inhalants may also have depression or anxiety and want to use these drugs to make themselves feel better.
 Therapy, of course, is a much better way of doing this without any negative consequences.